1994 Oakland mayoral election: Runoff

 As the runoff election day approached, analysts projected the race as being very close.

 Ultimately, Harris won a surprisingly large 65% victory in what was a high-turnout election.

 Harris was credited with running a successful get-out-the-vote effort.
 Analysis demonstrate that, towards the end of the runoff campaign, a portion of Dang's support in the affluent "hill" parts of the city had dissipated.
 An exit poll conducted by Larry H. Shinagawa showed that Dang received 79.5% and Harris received 20.5% of the Asian American vote, while Harris received 86% and Dang received 14% of the African American vote.
 Harris won the majority of the white and Latino vote, which were seen as critical to either candidate's prospective victory in this election.
 Harris received 57.5% while Dang received 42.5% of the white vote, and Harris received 53.1% while Dang received 46.9% of the Latino vote.

 The ballot initiative on repealing the Lighting Landscaping Assessment Tax, which Dang hoped could energize voters in a manner that would aid his candidacy, was overwhelmingly rejected by voters.

 Dang's negative campaigning put off some voters, particularly in the final week when some mailers were seen as verging on racism.
 Oakland Tribune columnist William Wong, who before the election had predicted that Dang would win, retrospectively assessed that Dang had sabotaged his own chances by having permitted, "tasteless, borderline racist hit pieces to be mailed to voters during the last week of the campaign.

 Timothy P. Fong would publish a paper in the June 1998 edition of the Journal of Asian American Studies which attributed Dang's defeat to three factors.
 The first was his failure as an Asian American candidate to mobilize the city's Asian American communities and interest groups.
 The second was Dang's conservative positioning while running for the mayoralty of a "liberal and socially-conscious community".
-Fong argues that Dang, who had described himself as being fiscally conservative, was too conservative too appeal to the majority of the city's electorate.
+Fong argues that Dang, who had described himself as being fiscally conservative, was too conservative to appeal to the majority of the city's electorate.
 The third was Dang's negative campaign tactics and the negative mailers his campaign had distributed, which Fong argues acted to increase racial tension.
 Fong argues that Dang would have needed to have fostered a broad multiracial coalition of support to have won the election.